 Accrued interest receivable represents interest that is due and payable to the Company.
-Cash interest is generally received within 30 days of recording the receivable.
+Cash interest is generally received within30 days of recording the receivable.
 The Company generally writes off the accrued interest receivable balance when interest is 90 days or more past due unless the loan is both well secured and in the process of collection.
 Write-offs of accrued interest receivable are recognized within interest income in the consolidated statements of comprehensive (loss) income.
-Accrued interest receivable includes deferred interest that may be collected at the loan maturity or past 90 days, and the Company deems probable to collect, and an allowance for credit losses has been included as part of the loan's amortized cost.
+Accrued interest receivable includes deferred interest that may be collected at the loan maturity or past 90 days, and an allowance for credit losses has been included as part of the loan's amortized cost.
 Accrued interest receivable is included within other assets on the Company's consolidated balance sheets.